 12. Day Twelve – To Ringmo (3600m) – (Approx 4 hour’s trek)

-The day’s trek begins thought a pine forest, on leaving this forest the terrain changes to that of pastoral kind and alpine shrubs.
-It is all gradual ascend and descends all the way to Ringmo.
+The day’s trek begins in a pine forest.
+On leaving this forest, the terrain changes to that of pastoral kind and alpine shrubs.
+It is all gradual ascents and descents all the way to Ringmo.

 13. Day Thirteen – Rest Day with trek to Phoksundo Lake

-We can call this a day of rest with a short trip to the coruscating lake called Phoksundo, plus with a visit to the nearby settlements of Saldanj and Thinje which is a worth a visit due to the monastery there.
+We can call this a day of rest with a short trip to the coruscating lake called Phoksundo, plus a visit to the nearby settlements of Saldanj and Thinje, which is worth a visit due to the monastery there.

 14. Day Fourteen – To Shyanta (2520m) – (Approx 6 hour’s trek)